THEMA-MEDIA/Act-out-of-the-box/README.md

     $ vagrant ssh

-7) When inside, sudo to root and run the Act install script
+7) When inside, run the Act install script

-    $ sudo -i
-    # /vagrant/install.sh
+    $ /vagrant/install.sh

-   Output from the install script is logged in "install.log" in the same directory as itself.
+   Output from the install script is logged in "install.log" in your current working directory.

 8) Start hacking!